 **Use aromatherapy often in kapha reducing massages, which include brisk, stimulating strokes and a Kapha essential oil blend enriched massage oil.

 **Use Kapha Blend to add to your diffuser or a room spritzer.
 Keep this by your desk, or any area where you are engaged in the mind yet inactive in the body, and spritz as often as needed.
 It will help to get up and walk around a bit in the freshened up air.

 **Use Kapha Roll-On on your pulse points throughout the day and give yourself short, stimulating massages.
 You can also use Kapha Roll-On as a perfume or layer under your body lotions, or it on your wrists throughout the day to wake up and break through a sluggish moment.

 **Perhaps the easiest way to reduce Kapha through aromatherapy is to apply a drop of Kapha Blend to your palms, rub them together briskly and inhale deeply a few times.
 This takes only a moment and is highly effective.

-Aromatherapy is a highly pleasing, convenient and effective way to bring Ayurveda into our everyday lives.
+Aromatherapy is a pleasant, convenient, and effective way to bring Ayurveda into your everyday life.
 Please check out the Kapha blend product pages for more info on Kapha aromatherapy.